 Why isn’t my blog in Google?

 WordPress.com automatically sends notifications to Google with every post and page update.
 The search engines can take 4-6 weeks or more to add any new sites.
-Connecting a Google account with verified site ownership through Google’s webmaster tools may help register your site for inclusion.
+Connecting a Google account with verified site ownership through Google’s search console may help register your site for inclusion.
 Please contact Google for more information.

 I changed my privacy settings and I still don’t see my site in Google.
 Why?